guoyu-zhang/guoyu-zhang/README.md

 ### About me

 - 🔭 I’m currently working on [ILCoffee](https://github.com/guoyu-zhang/ILCoffee).
-- 🌱 I’m currently expanding my knowledge on full stack development, algorithms and data structures, and reasoning.
+- 🌱 I’m currently expanding my knowledge on full stack development, algorithms and complexity.
 - 🤔 I’m looking for ideas and suggestions on how to improve my work.
-- 💬 Ask me anything about Edinburgh, whether it be best walks or restaurants :yum:.
+- 💬 Ask me anything about Edinburgh, whether it be best walks or restaurants.

 ### Get in touch